fberson/Slidedecks/README.md

-#  Slidedecks of my speaking engagements
+#  Slide decks of my speaking engagements
-This repository contains a subset of the slidedecks I used while presenting 🎥 (and co-presenting with community friends) at various in-person around the world 🌎, online conferences, user groups and webinars.
+This repository contains a subset of the slide decks I used while presenting 🎥 (and co-presenting with community friends) at various in-person around the world 🌎, online conferences, user groups and webinars.
 Topicss discussed in these sessions are Windows Virtual Desktop (WVD), Remote Desktop Services (RDS), Bicep and ARM Tenmplates.
 Feel free to reach out if you have questions in regards to these topics.
 Happy to connect!

 <img align="right" src="https://1.bp.blogspot.com/-4cExxWC9Wpo/YG71Y14tmLI/AAAAAAAAFMs/bhXFN9oT9_Ew2RTB71kwsZ2lY93bauHeACLcBGAsYHQ/s320/ninja-transparent.png">